MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-oauth2-provider.md

 > [!NOTE]
 > - Custom OAuth providers aren't supported.
 For custom OAuth providers, use [OpenID Connect](configure-openid-provider.md) instead.
-> - Changes to the authentication settings [may take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to reflect on the portal.
-Restart the portal using the [portal actions](../admin/admin-overview.md) if you want to reflect the changes immediately.
+> Changes to the authentication settings [might take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the portal.
+Restart the portal by using [portal actions](../admin/admin-overview.md) if you want the changes to be reflected immediately.

-For general settings applicable to all OAuth 2.0 providers, go to [Additional OAuth 2.0 provider settings](configure-oauth2-settings.md).
+For general settings applicable to all OAuth 2.0 providers, go to [Configure additional settings for OAuth 2.0 providers](configure-oauth2-settings.md).